alexcristea/playbook/books/will-power.md

 - PMSing.
 - Lessons learned.

+### A brief history of todo lists

+> "Tis easy to frame a good bold resolution; But hard is the Task that concerns execution."
+> — Benjamin Franklin

+- The Genesis
+- The story of Benjamin Franklin's virtues tracker

 ## Quotes

 > When psychologists isolate the personal qualities that predict “positive outcomes” in life, they consistently find two traits: intelligence and self-control.